-A. Expenditure of funds of Civano Neighbors may not be made without the signatures of the Association Spokesperson and the Treasurer.
+A. Expenditure of funds of Civano Neighbors may not be made without the signatures of the Association Spokesperson or Treasurer.

-B. Financial records and funds, if any, of Civano Neighbors shall be audited every year by a committee of at least two members of the neighborhood association appointed by the Leadership Team, and at any other time necessary prior to transfer of the Treasurer position from one member to another.
+B. Financial records and funds, if any, of Civano Neighbors shall be audited every year by the Leadership Team, and at any other time necessary prior to transfer of the Treasurer position from one member to another.

 Article IX.
 Amendment of Bylaws

 A. These bylaws may be amended at any time by a 2/3 majority vote of the general membership in attendance at a general meeting.

 B. Proposed amendments shall be made available to all members at least ten working days in advance of the meeting where action is to be taken.